marutypes/vrchat-static/README.md

 A repo to hold all the static text I grab in VRChat worlds, and scripts to generate them.

-Continuosly deployed as a  [github page](https://marutypes.github.io/vrchat-static/).
+Continuously deployed as a  [github page](https://marutypes.github.io/vrchat-static/).